hero-header

 • to have daily access to a courtyard area

-• to have your own separate bed, free personal hygiene items (shampoo, toothpaste, sanitary towels) and clean sheets and blankets
+• to have your separate bed, free personal hygiene items (shampoo, toothpaste, sanitary towels) and clean sheets and blankets

-• if you are a woman, to be held separately from any men unless they are your family members and you consent to be together
+• If you are a woman, to be held separately from any men unless they are your family members and you consent to be together

 • to be treated with respect.
 Ill-treatment of detainees, as well as any behaviour or act of racism, discrimination or xenophobia, is forbidden by law